Data protection statement

 If you apply for an open position in our company, we will, additionally, process your personal data to decide on whether to hire you (section 26 para.
 1 sentence 1 BDSG).

 In absence of an alternative provision ensuing from the following statements, we will only store your data for as long as required to achieve the intended processing purpose or to fulfil our contractual or statutory obligations.

 Such statutory retention requirements, in particular, result from commercial or tax law.
 From the end of the calendar year in which the data has been collected we will store personal data used for accounting for ten years.
 Personal data contained in commercial letters and contracts will be stored for six years.

 Apart from that, we will store personal data collected for the purpose of the performance of a contract, in particular data on complaints and requests, for a maximum of four years from the end of the procedure.
 Data stored for marketing purposes will be deleted when you object to processing for this purpose.

-d.
-Recipients of data
+4. Recipients of Data

 Unless otherwise stated in the following, the data is processed on the servers of service providers.
 For this, we commission processors.
 Processing activities conducted by the processors include e.g. hosting, maintenance and support of IT systems, customer and order management, order handling, accounting, marketing or shredding of files and data carrier destruction.
 Processor means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
 Processors process data not for their own purposes but solely for the controller and are contractually obliged to implement appropriate technical and organizational measures ensuring data protection.